 207-454-1910

-Crisis Intervention Stress Debriefing (CISD) is a method of aiding individuals or groups affected by community or workplace trauma like suicide, violence, or natural disasters.
-It assists in coping and recovery from the aftermath of such incidents.
+Crisis Intervention Stress Debriefing (CISD) is a method of aiding individuals or groups affected by community or workplace trauma, such as suicide, violence, or natural disasters.
+It helps individuals cope with and recover from the aftermath of such incidents.
 CISD assures participants they're not alone in their reactions and offers a safe space to share thoughts and emotions.
 Ideally, CISD takes place within 24 to 72 hours post-incident and can be accessed by reaching out to the AMHC Call Center at 1-800-244-6431.

 Discover essential support services tailored to your needs.
 From crisis helplines to behavioral health resources and youth assistance, find the guidance you seek.
 Access confidential and free help today!